- Dr Michael Guihot

 - Professional memberships

-Michael has taught Commercial Law, Competition Law and Policy, Commercial Remedies (including remedies in tort, contract and equity), Torts, Civil Procedure, and in Insolvency Law.
+Michael teaches and coordinates Competition Law at both the undergraduate and post graduate levels, Commercial Remedies and the new unit, Artificial Intelligence, Robots and the Law.
+Michael has taught Commercial Law, Competition Law and Policy, Commercial Remedies (including remedies in tort, contract and equity), Torts, and Civil Procedure.
 As a mark of his teaching expertise, in 2016, Michael became a Fellow of the United Kingdom Higher Education Academy.

 - Gopalan S, Guihot M, (2016) Cross-border insolvency law, 1st edition p1-423